culturalmass/pokemon-tcgp-pedia-ui/README.md

 ## Pokemon TCGP UI

--FOr the true pokemon fans out there
+-For the true pokemon fans out there
+-Have a card you want to trade?
+No problem!